alfar0x/alfar-linea/README.md

 ## Modes

-- **Task Generator:** The main script responsible for generating/executing transactions.
+- **Task Runner:** The main script responsible for generating/executing transactions.
 - **Checker:** Check your accounts' analytics (transactions and balances).
-- **Encrypter:** Encrypt your assets files (private keys, addresses, proxies) to use task generator on server
+- **Encrypter:** Encrypt your assets files (private keys, addresses, proxies) to use task runner on server
-- **Eth Returner:** This script swaps all tokens used by the main script to ETH and removes all liquidity as a backup in case errors occur in the task generator mode.
+- **Eth Returner:** This script swaps all tokens used by the main script to ETH and removes all liquidity as a backup in case errors occur in the task runner mode.
 - **Depositor:** This mode facilitates deposits to Linea accounts.

 ## Suggestions